 At trade-shows, creating a good first impression is crucial.
 From the design and structure of your stand to engaging staff and interactive displays, every little detail has a role in alluring potential customers.
 When a person sees your exhibit for the first time, they’re asking themselves a lot of questions: Are you someone to approach or avoid?
 What can you offer to make their life easier?
 Do you have status or authority?
 Are you genuine, trustworthy, confident?
 The visitor will decide whether to approach you or not in the first couple of second of seeing your exhibition stand.

 A good display design is extremely important.
 You should find a supplier that will be able to create a display that makes that vital connection with visitors and represents your company in the best light possible.
 Always try to do something different than the average trade show exhibitor.
-Consider a unique custom stands or a modular solution that will allow you to display confidence and deliver the objectives set out by your company.
+Consider a unique bespoke exhibition stand that will allow you to display confidence and deliver the objectives set out by your company.
 Hold interactive product demonstrations and activities.
 Think about intriguing content, colour scheme and an overall theme of your stand.
 You and your supplier have to ensure your stand takes the centre stage and has the ‘wow’ factor that competitors don’t.

 Show attendees how you can help them